Aromas For A Truly Festive Feeling This Christmas

 Ginger essential oil is known to help with motivation, strength and determination, which can be much needed during the festive season when there are things that need doing but the lure of the sofa is overpowering.
 Pop a few drops in a vaporiser or burner to help get you motivated.

 Frankincense essential oil and Christmas go together like love and marriage.
 Not only did one of the wise men give the precious resin as a gift to Jesus, but it has a truly classic festive aroma.

 It’s also a great essential oil for relaxation, which is very handy in the run-up to Christmas when preparing for everything can be absolutely, overwhelmingly, stressful.
 Add eight drops to a warm bath, agitate the water to disperse the oil, and slip into the tub for 20 minutes of pure relaxation heaven.

 Nutmeg essential oil

-Nutmeg is a stimulating essential oil that can be great for giving the whole family a shot of ‘get up and go’ at Christmas.
+Nutmeg essential oil is very stimulating and can be great for giving the whole family a shot of ‘get up and go’ at Christmas.
 It’s a great aroma to spread around the house on Christmas morning to wake everyone up, especially if you don’t have excited children dragging you out of bed at the crack of dawn.